 - Pulse veggies in a food processor with 1 tablespoon olive oil, minced garlic, lime juice, cilantro and salt + pepper.
 Don’t forget to add the liquid that’s left in the roasting pan too!
 Salsa should be chunky smooth.

 - Taste and season with more salt & pepper as needed.
 Serve with tortilla chips!

 Why is this Roasted Tomatillo Salsa So Good

 This creamy, flavorful green salsa is so perfect served alongside tortilla chips!

 - Roasting the tomatillos, onion and jalapeños is a triple threat, especially if you have all 3 growing in your garden!
 It gives them a rich, smoky taste and helps to make the salsa creamy instead of watery.

-- Not only is this tomatillo salsa recipe wonderful with chips, it’s also delicious served with tacos, slow cooker refried beans and even chili.
+- Not only is this tomatillo salsa recipe wonderful with tortilla chips, it’s also delicious served with tacos, slow cooker refried beans and even chili.